biohazardlby/CUDA_raytracer/README.md

 # CUDA_raytracer
-ray tracer using CUDA for class CSCI-711
+ray tracer using CUDA for class CSCI-711.

+This is a CUDA Raytracing project implement sphere collision detection.
+The project uses cuda to compute each pixel's color and render using OPENGL/GLFW.

+There is a built exe file to execute the program.

+How to operate:

+- s:		tgenerate new sphere
+- +/- on numpad:	change light intensity
+- t:		change tone reproduction method

 Current progress video: https://www.youtube.com/watch?v=bIqZGtwRsuo&feature=youtu.be